-Flexible hyperconverged infrastructure delivered as an Azure hybrid service
+Flexible hyperconverged infrastructure delivered as a hybrid service Azure

-Because Azure Stack HCI is designed as a virtualisation host, most applications and server roles must run in virtual machines.
-Exceptions include Hyper-V, the domain controller and other components required for Software Defined Networking (SDN) or for the management and integrity of hosted virtual machines.
+Azure Because Stack HCI is designed as a virtualization host, most applications and server roles must run in virtual machines.
+Exceptions include Hyper-V, the domain controller, and other components required for Software Defined Networking (SDN) or for management and integrity of hosted virtual machines.

-Azure Stack HCI is delivered as an Azure service and billed on an Azure subscription.
-Azure Hybrid Services enhance the cluster with features such as cloud based monitoring, Site Recovery and virtual machine backups as well as a centralized view of all your Azure Stack HCI deployments in the Azure portal.
+Azure Stack HCI is delivered as a service Azure and billed on a subscription basis Azure.
+Hybrid Services Azure enhances the cluster with features such as cloud based monitoring, Site Recovery and virtual machine backups as well as a centralized view of all your Azure Stack HCI deployments in the Azure portal.
 You can manage the cluster with your existing tools, namely Windows Admin Center and PowerShell.

-Azure Stack HCI is a high-end integrated virtualisation stack built on proven technologies that have already been deployed at scale, including Hyper-V, direct storage and Azure-inspired SDN.
+Azure Stack HCI is a high-end integrated virtualization stack built on proven technologies that have already been deployed at scale, including Hyper-V, direct storage and Azure inspired SDN.
 It is part of the Azure Stack family and uses the same software-defined compute, storage and networking software asAzure Stack Hub.

 Each Azure Stack HCI cluster consists of 2 to 16 validated physical servers.
-Clustered servers share a common configuration and resources by leveraging the Windows failover clustering feature Server.
+The clustered servers share a common configuration and resources by leveraging the failover clustering functionality of Windows Server .

 Azure Stack HCI combines the following elements:

 - Validated hardware from an OEM partner